A Short Intro

-So, stay focus on clarity and simplicity, but UX today is not only about usability – it becomes more and more connected with other aspects of user experience, such as fun, pleasure, perception.
+So, our first prescription is to stay focused on clarity and simplicity.
+But UX today is not only about usability – it becomes more and more connected with other aspects of user experience, such as fun, pleasure, perception.
 We also want to highlight new attributes that provide good UX:

-- Affordance – Is the app navigation map simple, logic and easily determined at a glance?
+- Affordance – Is the app navigation map simple, logic, al and easily determined at a glance?

 - Feedback – Apps become more complicated and multifunctional.
 So is it clear what is happening/ what has happened?

-- Reversibility – How easily user can reverse actions and how the app recover from errors?
+- Reversibility – How easily a user can reverse actions and how does the app recover from errors?

 - Accessibility – Does the application provides functionality that can be used by all intended users on any device or environment conditions?

-A Little About UX Trends for 2019 in Design
+A Little About UX Trends in 2023 in Design

-Do not animate for the sake of animation, use it to make the interaction between the app and users more clear.
-Using animation is a kinda provoking topic since there is a big group of designers who find animation an overkill that overloads user interface and make user experience worse.
-But it must be admitted: people love animation.
-One of the reasons for it is the fact that moving objects attract people’s attention.
-Another and more important reason is that animation provides people with quite familiar experience like they are interacting with objects in real life: you take an action and get the response.
+Do not animate for the sake of animation.
+Instead, use it to make the interaction between the app and users clearer.
+Using animation is a controversial topic.
+There is a popular opinion that animation inflates UI and sends UX down the drain.
+And yet animations can be so much fun and so hard to resist.
+For one, moving objects attract people’s attention.
+Another and more important reason is that animation gives a familiar feeling of interacting with real-life objects: you take action and get a response.

-Thanks to that, animation can solve such tasks like feedback from the app that the action is done, saving the space in the app with a multifunctional button, understanding that the action is in progress, creating an organized space with structured and dynamic blocks of information.
+Thanks to that, animation can solve such tasks as feedback from the app that the action is done, saving the space in the app with a multifunctional button, understanding that the action is in progress, and creating an organized space with structured and dynamic blocks of information.

 - Feedback from the app that the action is done;